 |Welcome to WTIT Tape Radio.
 The Nation’s first & longest running Tape

 Radio Station.
-We know that your first question is: What the hell is a Tape
+We know that your first question is: What the hell is Tape

-Radio station?
-Like many young people, WTIT founder, Bud Weiser had a
+Radio?
+Like many young people, WTIT founder, Bud Weiser had a strong

-strong desire to become a radio disc jockey.
-In the sixties, a majority of
+desire to become a radio DJ.
+In the sixties, a majority of DJ’s had names

-DJ’s had names like "Sonny Shores" “Rusty Potts”, “Sandy Beach” and
+like "Sonny Shores" “Rusty Potts”, “Sandy Beach” and “Rusty Nails”.
+Our

 Now while playing music and jingles was always a part of WTIT, the